sabslikesobs/Adv360-Pro-ZMK/README.md

 3. dvorak
 4. [programmer dvorak](https://www.kaufmann.no/roland/dvorak/) (I use this)

+And some notes:

-You can also tap Mod+LCTRL or Mod+Delete to swap LCTRL and Delete.
+- You can also tap Mod+LCTRL or Mod+Delete to swap LCTRL and Delete.
 I use that myself but didn't set it by default to keep the layout vanilla.

-I don't use Colemak but threw it in there to be helpful.
+- I don't use Colemak but threw it in there to be helpful.
 I hope it works right.

-I estimated a good symbol layout for dvorak, and kept the bracket keys unchanged from qwerty since they've been moved anyways.
+- I estimated a good symbol layout for dvorak, and kept the bracket keys unchanged from qwerty since they've been moved anyways.
+- Change unused keys on the base qwerty layer (e.g. the thumb clusters) to apply those changes to all layouts.

-Programmer Dvorak (dvp) is based on the way the layout acts on my Linux computer, with the number row keys corrected so that 1 is on the left index finger.
+- Programmer Dvorak (dvp) is based on the way the layout acts on my Linux computer, with the number row keys corrected so that 1 is on the left index finger.
 Programmer Dvorak changes the shift-behavior of the number row, which I implemented with [ZMK mod-morphs](https://zmk.dev/docs/behaviors/mod-morph) -- `&dvp_` labels in config/dvp_morphs.dtsi.
 Since the Kinesis web configurator regenerates the keymap every time, I shunted those extra rules into the macros.dtsi file inside of .github/build.yml.